 The basic ingredients for the Sea, Sky, Sand and Street project came together in a matter of days and, considering that there was no well thought out plan, it worked remarkably well.
-The idea was straightforward.
+The idea was straightforward enough.
 Take an iPhone, a good quality iPhone photography app, sixteen days in the county of Norfolk, a bit of experimentation, and what do you get?
 An 80 page book with over seventy photographs.
 Well two books actually!

 During the summer of 2010, i’d used an iPhone to photograph the making of a film in Whitby for the Solo Photo Book project, an online project where the aim was to create a PDF photography book with 35+ images, in just 31 days.
 The resulting ‘Polaroid’ type images taken for the project looked great and i really believed that i’d pretty much reached the end of what i could do with a phone.
 Wrong again.
 During the summer of 2011, the Solo Photo Book Month project came up again, and I was faced with a problem – i had no idea what to shoot.
 Just a week before my Solo Photo Book Month project was due to start, i was out taking a few images, here and there, using my iPhone, when i started using the Hipstamatic iPhone photography app for monochrome images.
 The basic idea for what eventually became the Sea, Sky, Sand and Street book started right there.
 Simplicity was key, with the images to be displayed in the order they were shot, to form a loose narrative structure guiding the viewer through the various locations.
 A gritty black and white tone was used to stay away from the distraction of colour and the picture postcard style, as well as make a change from shooting colour as i had on previous book projects.